niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 message coding becomes a domain-independent commodity service like compression, encryption, or session management, allowing model developers to focus on information requirements.

+The RDF approach assumes that NIEM developers' primary motivation is to create an ontology.
+Information modeling assumes that applications can satisfy all requirements without an ontology, but can reference one if it exists.
+A knowledge graph can be used for application enrichment but is not needed for NIEM message definition.

 ![Information-reqts](information-reqts.jpg)

 -----